pwighton/ci-qms/QM-001--QualityManual.md

 ----------------------------------------------------------------------

-__NewInstitue__'s Executive Management is committed to implementing an effective QMS that addresses all relevant aspects of clinical investiation design, conduct, reporting and support.
+__NewInstitue__'s Executive Management is committed to implementing an effective QMS that addresses all relevant aspects of clinical investigation design, conduct, reporting and support.
 This commitment is demonstrated through the establishment of the QMS and the Quality Policy (shown below) and is supported by providing the necessary resources, equipment and appropriately